- 1 Scientific Classification

-Field ants, belonging to the genus Formica and family Formicidae, represent the largest ant group, and live in large clusters in fields and Yards, constructing their colonies near sidewalks, fences, near trees, wood debris, rocks and lawns.
-Among the many names by which they are called are wood ants and thatching ants or red ants.
-The names are an indication of the materials they use in the construction of their nests, or could refer to their color.
+Field ants, belonging to the genus Formica and family Formicidae, represent the largest ant group, and live in large clusters in fields and Yards, constructing their colonies near sidewalks, fences, near trees, wood debris, rocks, and lawns.
+Among the many names by which they are called are wood ants and thatching ants and red ants.
+The names are an indication of the materials they use in the construction of their nests or could refer to their color.
 Even though they live close to structures, they are not known to invade homes frequently.

 The field ant, or Formica subsericea has many features similar to the Carpenter Ant, like size and color, and is erroneously misunderstood for the Carprnter Ant.
 The similarities continue with their single–segmented waist and an abdomen with a spherical ring of hairs.
 The main difference is that the field ants have an uneven thorax, while the carpenter ants have a rounded one.

 Field ants can be red, brown, black or a blend of all these three colors like Golden-yellow skin color, but this color is very rare.
 Colonies of field ants comprise of both major and minor worker ants but the number of major worker ants is always in the majority.
 These ants seem to have a structure with a single node petiole, a rough thorax, and display two compound eyes, with three simple ones in between called “ocelli”.
 Worker ants do not possess wings, while queen and male ants have them.